 If soils with excessive root systems or buried rock and/or concrete are discovered after work has begun and it is necessary to remove, jackhammer or cut these items from the soil, an additional fee will be presented to the homeowner based on how long we believe this will take.
 Or if we need to redirect the drainage this might add additional footage to the quote.

 *Note: COMPANY requires that the plumbing be tested after any foundation work is done.
 The Owner is responsible for having the tests performed unless testing is included in the repair specifications listed on the front of the agreement.
 Any plumbing leaks detected after the foundation repairs have been completed are the sole responsibility of the Owner and must be repaired within a reasonable period of time or the warranty will be voided.
 To properly test a sewage line, it is necessary to have a working sewage cleanout.
-If a suitable cleanout is not found by the plumber after a reasonable search, the test will be deemed complete with regards to this contract.
-If the owner wants to have the test actually completed, they need to have a cleanout installed.
-If in the future for a warranty inspection, we still don't have verification that the plumbing system has been tested, then we will require it be.
-If a leak is found, then the warranty claim will be denied.
+If a suitable cleanout is not found by the plumber after a reasonable search, the line itemed test will be deemed complete with regards to this contract, but then the homeowner will be responsible for having the test actually completed.
+To do this they need to have a cleanout installed, then have the plumbing tested.
+A passing plumbing test must be provided to COMPANY to release the warranty and complete the project.

 It is the intention of the COMPANY to either

 LIFETIME WARRANTY: Any PT1, PT2, AND PT3 systems will be warrantied for the lifetime of the original structure they support.

 10 YEAR WARRANTY: Any drilled pier system will be warrantied for 10 years starting on the date it was installed.

 5 YEAR WARRANTY: Any spread footings, sono-tubes, mud jack work, drainage work, drip systems, and root barrier systems will be warrantied for 5 years starting on the date it was installed.